Consequences of a Domestic Violence Conviction

 No Expungement for Domestic Violence Matters

 A conviction for domestic violence cannot be expunged from your criminal record.
 This means that, once you have been convicted, it will be on your record for the rest of your life.
-Having a conviction on your record can haunt you forever.
-It can prevent you from getting a job, applying for certain licenses, obtaining credit, and more.
+Having a conviction on your record can hurt you in many different ways.
+It can prevent you from getting a job, applying for certain licenses, obtaining credit and many others.